Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-ingestion/TROUBLESHOOTING.md

 ### Troubleshooting authorization errors

-If you get an HTTP error with status code 403 (Forbidden), it means that the provided credentials does not have sufficient permissions to query the workspace.
+If you get an HTTP error with status code 403 (Forbidden), it means that the provided credentials does not have sufficient permissions to upload logs to the specified Data Collection Endpoint (DCE) and Data Collection Rule ID (DCR ID).

 ```text
 com.azure.core.exception.HttpResponseException: Status code 403, "{"error":{"code":"OperationFailed","message":"The